 Memphis real estate is some of the most expensive in Michigan, although Memphis house values don't compare to the most expensive real estate in the U.S.

-Memphis is a blue-collar town, with 36.69% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Memphis, you'll notice that it is more blue-collar than most other communities in America.
+36.69% of Memphis’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Memphis is a city of sales and office workers, production and manufacturing workers, and managers.
 There are especially a lot of people living in Memphis who work in management occupations (14.15%), sales jobs (10.43%), and office and administrative support (7.64%).

 One downside of living in Memphis is that it can take a long time to commute to work.
 In Memphis, the average commute to work is 32.06 minutes, which is quite a bit higher than the national average.

-Memphis is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Memphis doesn't have a public transportation system that people use for their commute.

 The per capita income in Memphis in 2010 was $21,738, which is middle income relative to Michigan and the nation.
 This equates to an annual income of $86,952 for a family of four.
 However, Memphis contains both very wealthy and poor people as well.